 - Not to mention that the process is time consuming.
 First you have to visit the tailor, then be measured, then wait for the work to be done.
 It’s not uncommon for tailors to have lots of work, meaning you could be waiting a while.

 Trying a smaller size

-- May give you a more fitted look around the chest and shoulders
+- Choosing a smaller size can give you a more fitted look around the chest and shoulders.

-- The shoulder seam will be tighter around the armpit, this will sacrifice comfort in the arms.
+- The shoulder seam will be tight around the armpit, which will sacrifice overall comfort around your arms and chest.

 - You need to shop around for a smaller size.

 Chances are that if you shirt is unforgiving in the front and back, chances are they will be loose on the sleeves too.
 Rolling up your sleeves will not only reveal more forearm but will create tightness in the material around the bicep - providing a more muscular look.
 It’s important when rolling up the sleeves to pull the sleeves down tightly first to ensure there is no rolls or additional fabric around the elbow.